Skip to content

 Why ESG scores matter?

 (1) Investor screening - 30T ESG-aligned globally.
 (2) Risk identification (climate transition, regulatory).
 (3) Customer pressure (especially Gen Z).
 (4) Talent attraction (employees value purpose).
 (5) Cost of capital (ESG leaders get cheaper financing).
-(6) Regulatory disclosure requirements rising (EU SFDR, TCFD, the financial regulator).
+(6) Regulatory disclosure requirements rising (EU SFDR, TCFD, the relevant financial regulator).

 ESG rating providers differ?